trueos/pcbsd/src-qt5/docs/update.rst

 Using the CLI pkg Utilities
 ===========================

 PC-BSD® uses :command:`pkg` to manage packages from the command line.
-To manage PBIs from the command line, instead refer to :ref:`PBI Manager`.

 The `FreeBSD Handbook <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/pkgng-intro.html>`_ provides an introduction to using :command:`pkg`.
 Section 5.4.1 is not needed on a PC-BSD® or TrueOS® system as the operating system installation does this for you.
 The various :command:`pkg` commands have associated man pages.